frontendconf/website-redirect/README.md

-# Redirect from frontendconf.ch to frontconference.com
+# Redirect everything to frontconference.com

-Simple `now` config redirecting the old domain to the new one.
+Simple `now` config redirecting `frontendconf.ch` and `www.frontconference.com` to `frontconference.com`.

 Deploy via `npm run deploy` (assuming you are part of the `frontendconf` organization on `zeit.co`).